ding2/ding2/tests/behat/docs/Scenarios/seek040.md

 ## Method
 This test uses the data manager module, and sets the filename.
 These files are actually created using an extract from opensearch, automatically.
-There's a documentation entry on the data manager class and data files.
+There's a documentation entry on the data manager class in the guideline document and data files.

 This test is divided into two scenarios.